Rachuig-Green-Rackley-Shiben/arabic_media_nlp_project/README.md

 [[Back to top](#top)]

 ### Takeaways from exploration:
-Through exploration, we were able to get a sense of how news sources presented specific topics to its readers.
+From our exploration we were able to get a sense of how news sources presented specific topics to its readers.
 From the information present in the dataset alone we cannot determine a causal relationship and say that topics related to America are causing the sentiment, but we can show a relationship between certain topics, words, publications, events, and sentiment.

 A major takeaway that we found was that it seems rather obvious that Techreen either has a negative bias when America related topics are discussed OR it selects to write more about negative things when discussing America.

 ## <a name="model"></a>Modeling:
 <b> Looking at the baseline we need to beat:</b>

 Before we model, we establish our baseline by picking the most frequently occurring target.
 In this case, neutral appears 72.6% of the time, making our baseline accuracy 72.6%.
 Anything higher than this means our model is more predictive.

 <b>How did we decide our model?</b>

 After creating 150 different models, we came to the conlcusion that random forests models were performing best.
-These are shown above.
-By minimizing the difference in train and validate accuracy in the random forest model, we have a model that is generalizable and not overfitting.
+By minimizing the difference in train and validate accuracy in the random forest model, the result is a model that is generalizable and not overfit.

 Our final model has a depth of 14, and a minimum sample leaf of one.
-After choosing our model, we can run it on our test set.
+After selecting this as our best model, we ran it on out of sample data.

 <b>Results:</b>
-Our final result is that our model had an accuracy of **73.9%** on our test set.
+Our final result is that our model had an accuracy of **73.9%** on out of sample data.

 [[Back to top](#top)]

 ## <a name="conclusion"></a>Conclusion:

- # Conclusion:

-> * Our model had an accuracy of **73.9%** on our test set, beating baseline by **1.8%**.
-> * Our model is a Random Forest Classification Model, with a depth of 14 and a minimum sample leaf of one.
-> * Although our model beats baseline, we do not feel confident enough to recommend it without further exploring other potential features.
+- With an accuracy of **73.9%** on out of sample data, our model beats baseline by **1.8%** which is not strong enough and thus we do not feel confident to recommend it without further exploring other potential features.

-### With more time:
-    - improve predictive ability by finding more valuable features to pass into the model.
-    - acquire news articles written in English and Arabic by the same news source to compare the sentiment by language.

-## Recomendations:
+## Recommendations:
 With the current prediction score, we cannot endorse utilization of our model with the current set of features to predict sentiment.
 However, our model did give us insight into understanding how certain factors played into sentiment and this fueled further exploration of the textual data.
 Specifically, it reinforced findings about news sources and countries as well highlighted which keywords and events were the most impactful.

+That said, we do recommend using our analysis and findings as an informative tool to help assess and potentially improve America's relations with the Middle East.

+### Next steps:

+- improve predictive ability by finding more valuable features to pass into the model.
+- acquire news articles written in English and Arabic by the same news source to compare the sentiment by language.
 ####

 [[Back to top](#top)]